-Utilitas supplies district heating to more than 4,600 buildings all over Estonia, including to 164,000 households in eight Estonian cities: Tallinn, Maardu, Keila, Rapla, Haapsalu, Kärdla, Jõgeva, Valga.
+Utilitas supplies district heating to 5,000 buildings all over Estonia, including to 174,000 households in eight Estonian cities: Tallinn, Maardu, Keila, Rapla, Haapsalu, Kärdla, Jõgeva, Valga.

 Our customers include apartment buildings and private residences, schools and kindergartens, office buildings and public office buildings, sports halls and swimming pools, shopping centres and hotels, hospitals and social care institutions.

 Buildings consume thermal energy through heat substations which are usually located in the basement of the building.
 The substation receives thermal energy and distributes the energy in the building based on the temperatures and regimes set in the heat substation.
 In the heat substation, the owner of the building can determine the indoor temperatures of the rooms in the buildings and other required parameters.
 The amount of thermal energy consumed is measured with the help of the heat meter installed in the building.

 All clients of Utilitas are connected to the remote reading system that helps to measure thermal energy consumption more accurately than before.
 A system equipped with constant data connection enables quicker detection of failures, losses, and leaks, and control over the operating of the entire thermal energy network.